b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 Which of the following is more likely: an [[First Vision|event]] that defies all known laws of physics privately witnessed and leaving no evidence... or a human lying.

-Anyone who says their experience is too sacred to share has discovered the thrill of exaggerating a story for effect only to have gullible people give you undeserved reverence&mdash; it's a potent thrill that really deepens and intensifies while serving a full-time mission.
+Anyone who says their experience is too sacred to share has discovered the thrill of exaggerating a story for effect only to have gullible people give you undeserved reverence— it's a potent thrill that really deepens and intensifies while serving a full-time mission.

 If you wouldn't believe such a claim from any other religious zealot, then why would he believe yours?
 If you encountered a 7th day Adventist who mentioned that they know of a certainty that their flavor of Christianity is [[True|true]] because of personal experiences, how would you feel when they refuse to tell you about that personal experience?
 Would you think "well, by golly, if it's so sacred that they can't tell me anything about it, they must be telling the truth.
 Sign me up!"
 If it's that secretive, why would God even want you to even hint at it and then refuse sharing?
 Did you feel prompted by the [[Holy Spirit Promptings|holy ghost]] to share your experience, or not?